 • Licensed vehicle and the ability and willingness to drive within Durham Region

-• Maintenance of class G Ontario driving licence and clean Drivers Abstract with personal automobile insurance of at least $1,000,000 and appropriate business-use coverage as required by personal automobile insurance carrier (if required to drive clients) or maintenance of class G2 Ontario driving licence and clean Drivers Abstract at a minimum
+• Maintenance of class G Ontario driving licence and clean Drivers Abstract with personal automobile insurance of at least $1,000,000 and appropriate business-use coverage as required by personal automobile insurance carrier (if required to drive clients - must have 3 years driving experience driving clients) or maintenance of class G2 Ontario driving licence and clean Drivers Abstract at a minimum

 • Comfortable working alone in the community (supervisor or Service Coordinator on call)